 |Ryzen 5 3600X||Ryzen 7 3800X||Ryzen 9 3900XT|

 Step 2: Choosing the right chipset

 So we’ve narrowed down the type of motherboard socket you need.
 The next thing is deciding which chipset to go for.
 This is the circuitry inside the motherboard itself.
-Without going into too much technical detail, a motherboard’s chipset essentially determines what kind of features it has, including the types of ports and display outputs it comes with.
+Without going into too much technical detail, a motherboard’s chipset essentially determines what kind of features it has, including the types of ports and storage connectivity it provides.
 They’re also usually designed to work with a particular family of processors, and often get released around the same time as their corresponding CPU family.

-As for AMD, the latest Ryzen 5000 processors didn’t launch with an all-new chipset: they were designed for AMD’s existing 500-series chipsets, which already worked with the Ryzen 3000 family.
-They're also compatible with some older 400-series chipsets after a BIOS update, but this will vary between motherboards and manufacturers, so be sure to check it definitely has Ryzen 5000 support before you buy.
-Asus, for instance, have committed to updating their X470 and B450 boards to play nice with Ryzen 5000, though not until January 2021.
+As for AMD, the latest Ryzen 5000 processors didn’t launch with an all-new chipset: they were designed for AMD’s existing 500 series chipsets, which already worked with the Ryzen 3000 family.
+They're also compatible with some older 400 series chipsets after a BIOS update, but this will vary between motherboards and manufacturers, so be sure to check it definitely has Ryzen 5000 support before you buy.

-In other words, you won’t necessarily need to swap out your existing AM4 motherboard if you’re upgrading from Ryzen 3000 to Ryzen 5000, but for most 5000 adopters it’s probably easier to just buy a 500-series board.
-See below for the full table of which Ryzen chips work with which Ryzen chipsets:
+In other words, you won’t necessarily need to swap out your existing AM4 motherboard if you’re upgrading from Ryzen 3000 to Ryzen 5000, but for most 5000 adopters it’s probably easier to just buy a 500 series board.
+Here's how the Ryzen chips work with the Ryzen chipsets:

 Intel motherboard chipsets explained

 At this point you might know which chipsets work with your CPU in a general sense, but there aren’t multiple chipsets in a series just for funsies.
 Each one targets a different level of functionality and pricing, so you can tailor you motherboard choice to fit your budget and need for specific features.